sgl-project/sglang/docs/en/install.md

 ### Common Notes
 - [FlashInfer](https://github.com/flashinfer-ai/flashinfer) is the default attention kernel backend.
 It only supports sm75 and above.
 If you encounter any FlashInfer-related issues on sm75+ devices (e.g., T4, A10, A100, L4, L40S, H100), please switch to other kernels by adding `--attention-backend triton --sampling-backend pytorch` and open an issue on GitHub.
 - If you only need to use the OpenAI backend, you can avoid installing other dependencies by using `pip install "sglang[openai]"`.
+- The language frontend operates independently of the backend runtime.
+You can install the frontend locally without needing a GPU, while the backend can be set up on a GPU-enabled machine.
+To install the frontend, run `pip install sglang`, and for the backend, use `pip install sglang[srt]`.
+This allows you to build SGLang programs locally and execute them by connecting to the remote backend.